Nikon Chronicle

 The Nikon Chronicle (Никоновская летопись) is considered the longest chronicle to have been written in Eastern Europe.
-This vast compilation of earlier Russian chronicles (with the addition of new material) was created in the late 1520s at the behest of Metropolitan Daniel and was revised in the late 1550s.
+This vast compilation of earlier Rus' chronicles (with the addition of new material) was created in the late 1520s at the behest of Metropolitan Daniel and was revised in the late 1550s.
 The compilation was named after Patriarch Nikon of Moscow, who owned a copy.
 It was the main source for the Illustrated Chronicle of Ivan the Terrible.

 Content and reliability

 The chronicle covers the years from 859 to 1520, including many detailed "tales" about the most important events, such as The Tale of the Battle of the Neva, The Tale of the Battle of the Ice, The Tale of the Invasion of Tokhtamysh, and The Tale of the Death of Mikhail of Tver.
 Some of these tales have obvious parallels with Russian folklore and Orthodox hagiography.
 The chronicle was revised at the court of Ivan IV so as to incorporate additional information for 1521–1558.

 As regards the coverage of Kievan Rus, the Nikon Chronicle contains a large number of claims not found in earlier sources: e.g., legends about the sending of metropolitans from Constantinople to pagan Kiev, the papal diplomatic missions to Rus, the bogatyrs of Vladimir's reign (and later periods), and the struggles of the earliest bishops against heretics.
 Later historians have been particularly drawn to the chronicle's fanciful reports (absent from previous records) about the uprising of Vadim the Bold and other events set in the 860s (the so-called "Chronicle of Askold").

 At least some of those interpolations are thought to reflect a political ideology of the nascent Tsardom of Russia.
 For example, the chronicler calls the Polovtsians of the 12th century “Tatars,” because at the time the chronicle was written the main enemies were the Kazan Tatars, and it was deemed appropriate to highlight the age-old nature of this struggle.